imgly/pesdk-ios-examples/README.md

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.

-CocoaPods 0.36 adds supports for Swift and embedded frameworks (more information about this is available [here](http://blog.cocoapods.org/CocoaPods-0.36/)).
+CocoaPods 0.36 added support for Swift and embedded frameworks (more information about this is available [here](http://blog.cocoapods.org/CocoaPods-0.36/)).
 You can install it with the following command:

 ```bash
 $ gem install cocoapods